 Her passion to be engaged in challenging tasks which require leadership, managerial skills, strategic planning, problem solving and decision making in health management.

 Christine holds a Bachelor’s degree in Information Communication Technology from St. Lawrence University also pursuing a Post graduated Diploma in Social Work and Social Administration.
-She also holds a certificate in prevention of violence against children and adolescent programming, child rights and policies, VAC monitoring and evaluation, SRHR Advocacy and monitoring from DSW Uganda.
-Christine has five years of experience mobilizing communities to address human rights challenges, with a focus on preventing violence against children and adolescents.
-She worked with NCR Computer Company Ltd and Uganda Electoral Commission, and then joined EYDI to strengthen SRHR/STI interventions that aimed empowering and promoting access sexual and reproductive health services.
-Christine believes that if every family can spare time to nurture a child, then early marriages and drug abuse will be reduced.
+She also holds a TOT certificate in Menstrual Hygiene management, prevention of VAC-A/SRHR programming, advocacy, monitoring and evaluation from Action for Health Uganda.
+Initially worked with NCR Ltd and Uganda Electoral Commission among others.
+She has various skills in advancing community Led Total Sanitation and Menstrual Hygiene management to improve girls’ access to education.
+Her role is to develop, plan and coordinate intervention that enhance school, family and community access to safe water, sanitation and hygiene facilities.
+Christine believes that if every family can have access to WASH facilities, then early marriages and drug abuse will be reduced.